Skip to content

 Why Intelligent Document Processing Outperforms OCR in Insurance Operations

-IDP consistently outperforms OCR because:
+IDP insurance consistently outperforms OCR insurance because:

 → It understands context, not just text: linking policy data, loss dates and claim values into meaningful insights.